realJayNay/ost-kit-loyalty-tokens/README.md

 When the plugin is enabled, three event listeners are created:
  1. an event listener on the [users.onSaveUser](https://docs.craftcms.com/v2/plugins/events-reference.html#users-onSaveUser) event to [create an OST KIT user](https://dev.ost.com/docs/api_users_create.html) with the same username whenever a user registers.
  The resulting OST KIT ID is stored in an additional user field `OST KIT UUID` that must be setup first.
+Optionally, the user receives a registration bonus by executing a fixed BT c2u action.
  This will be the receiver of the loyalty tokens.
  2. an event listener on the [commerce_orders.onOrderComplete](https://craftcommerce.com/docs/events-reference#commerce_orders.onordercomplete) event to [execute a specific OST KIT 'company_to_user' transaction type](https://dev.ost.com/docs/api_transaction-types_execute.html) when a customer successfully completes on order.
 A reference to the OST KIT transactions is stored in an additional order field `OST KIT Transaction UUD` that must be setup first.
+Optionally, the available tokens can be spent as discount on an order by executing an arbitrary USD amount u2c action.
  3. an event listener on the [commerce_payments.onRefundTransaction]() event to return tokens back to the company in case a transaction is refunded.

 The plugin provides a _Token balance_ [Twig](https://twig.symfony.com/doc/2.x/templates.html) template and variable that can be easily integrated to provide an overview of all related blockchain transactions with click-through links to the order details and the transaction details on the blockchain explorer [OST View](https://view.ost.com/).
+It leverages the information provides by the []Balance and Ledger API](https://medium.com/ostdotcom/introducing-ost-ledger-balance-apis-to-integrate-branded-token-balances-and-transaction-histories-2420736070bb).

 The plugin interacts with OST KIT via a PHP client.
 If you want to use this client in your own projects, you can find it here: [ost-kit-php-client](https://github.com/realJayNay/ost-kit-php-client).